josephjohnjj/openmp_programming/README.md

 Learning outcomes of the tutorial are:
 1. Learn how to program for shared memory using OpenMP.
+2. Learn how to use tasks in OpenMP.
-2. Learn how to offload computations to GPU using OpenMP.
+3. Learn how to offload computations to GPU using OpenMP.

 Prerequisite:
 1. Experience with C Programming.